nkdAgility/azure-devops-migration-tools/docs/faq.md

 - VSTS when the instance has been imported using the  [VSTS Migration Tool](https://blogs.msdn.microsoft.com/visualstudioalm/2016/11/16/import-your-tfs-database-into-visual-studio-team-services/)

 For details on how to add the field in each case, and trouble shooting check the [server configuration page](server-configuration.md)

+## My work items aren't being deleted when using WorkItemDeleteConfig

+This tool looks for an Area Path called `_DeleteMe` before applying any extra queries specified in the configuration json file.
+Ensure the area path exists and that you've moved the work items into it which you want to delete before running.